SarShaheen/Tic-Tac-Toe/README.md

 ## Testing

-I have tested this game in different browsers to ensure it works with Chrome,Safari etc...
+I have tested this game in different browsers to ensure it works with Chrome and Firefox.

 I have ensured this project is responsive and functional.